stehrn/tradebook/README.md

 How to avoid things like reloading same market, or re-pricing for same underlying.
 Having a clearly defined calculation unit, say, a book, is a a good starting point, as this can be scanned for optimisations e.g. pull out unique set of product and market data and batch load/transform.
 Optimisations can also exist at the pricing model level, requiring more complex logic in how pricing requests are generated.

 ### Recap
-Alright, we made it to the end, we've covered what happens when a trade is booked, some of the key concepts like a _book_, _position_, _trade_, and _instrument_; how to price an instrument with some pseudo code for a simple pricing service, and discussed some of the other challenging building out these types of system.
+Alright, we made it to the end, we've covered what happens when a trade is booked, some of the key concepts like a _book_, _position_, _trade_, and _instrument_; how to price an instrument with some pseudo code for a simple pricing service, and discussed some of the other challenges building out these types of system.

 In the next article we'll look at the relational database schema for a trading application and some example queries that could be run for different use cases.
 A simple way to run and test queries locally using an embedded in-memory database is presented, followed by a look at Object Relational Mapping (ORM).